 - Start the assessment with a positive nurse/patient relationship which is a way to reduce the tension the patient may have felt to what is about to be done to him.

-- Explain to the patient the purpose for the physical assessment.
+- Explain to the patient the purpose of the physical assessment.
 Patients unfamiliar to the examinations may be confused at first.

 - Ask information and verbal consent for the assessment.
 Talking to the patient will lighten their mood and will ease the whole process.